Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 Help a Friend

-You might think that something as simple as talking to a friend about abuse couldn’t possibly make a difference.
+You might think that something as simple as talking to a friend about violence or abuse couldn’t possibly make a difference.
 But it really does.
-Just knowing that someone cares enough to ask about the abuse can break through the wall of isolation that can exist around victims of relationship abuse.
-If you think a friend is being abused, talk to your friend about it.
-Listen.
-Let your friend know you care.
-You don’t have to be an expert.
-You just need to be there.
+Just knowing that someone cares enough to ask can break through the wall of isolation that can exist around people experiencing violence and abuse.

 Ensure you have privacy and will not be distracted or interrupted.